COVID corruption scandal hounds Angela Merkel's CDU/CSU | DW | 09.03.2021

 A transparency or lobbying register should help in the future to shed more light on the shadier areas where politics and business collide.
 Fundamentally, after a long period of arguing over the specifics, the CDU/CSU and the SPD now agree on this plan.

-In the future, lobbyists will be required to sign a log and to give details on their employer or the company that commissioned them.
-This will also apply to those seeking to influence ministries or the federal government.
+In the future, lobbyists will be required to sign a log and to give details on their employers or the companies that commissioned them.
+This will also apply to lobbyists seeking to influence ministries or the federal government.
 Previously, this extra step had faced resistance and was not included in an earlier draft of the plan.

-Anti-corruption NGO Transparency International demands that certain forms of lobbying are outlawed altogether.
+The anti-corruption NGO Transparency International demands that certain forms of lobbying be outlawed altogether.

-"The rules of procedure in the Bundestag need to be expanded and need to explicitly sanction certain forms of lobbying, as in the cases of Nüsslein and Löbel," Transparency's chairman in Germany Hartmut Bäumer told the Funke Mediengruppe newspaper group.
+"The rules of procedure in the Bundestag need to be expanded and need to explicitly sanction certain forms of lobbying, as in the cases of Nüsslein and Löbel," Transparency's chairman in Germany, Hartmut Bäumer, told Funke Mediengruppe newspapers.

-And the pro-business FDP is not satisfied with these proposals.
-Party leader Christian Lindner is calling for an independent person to investigate the allegations against the conservative lawmakers.
+And the pro-business Free Democrats are not satisfied with these proposals.
+Party leader Christian Lindner is calling for an independent person to investigate the reports.

 "A special investigator, so a former judge, should check behind the scenes whether everything that happened was legal — with access to the case files," Lindner told ARD.
 "Only after that should they inform us, and then the public."